cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ![](static/documentation/images/image085.jpg)

 Click ``N`` for entering drawing mode.
 Now you can start your polyline.
-You can zoom in/out while drawing.
-Click ``N`` again for completing the line.
-You can fix a position of an individual points after finishing the object.
-You can not add/delete points after finishing.
+You can zoom in/out (on mouse wheel scroll) and move (on mouse wheel press and mouse move) while drawing.
+Click ``N`` again for completing the shape.
+Also you can set fixed number of points in the field "Poly Shape Size", then drawing will be stopped automatically.
+You can drag object after it was drawn and fix a position of an individual points after finishing the object.
+You can add/delete points after finishing.

 ![](static/documentation/images/image039.jpg)